bysse/stml/cli/readme.md

 The CLI tool is the main entrypoint for STML manipulation.
 The most useful flag is to invoke it with `-h` to get the help screen.
-The second most useful flag is to generate auto completion for your shell (only bash supported).
+The second most useful flag is to generate auto completion for the shell (only bash/zsh supported).

-    source <(stml -c bash)
+    source <(stml generate-completion)

 The third most useful flag is `--kubectl` which generates the kubectl plugin script.